Readers Question: What is the importance of economics?

 Examples of the importance of economics

 - Dealing with a shortage of raw materials.
 Economics provides a mechanism for looking at possible consequences as we run short of raw materials such as gas and oil.
-Further reading: Effects of a world without oil
+See also: Effects of a world without oil.

 - How to distribute resources in society.
 To what extent should we redistribute income in society?
 Is inequality necessary to create economic incentives or does inequality create more economic problems?

-- To what extent should the government intervene in the economy?
-Should the government provide health care free at the point of use or is it more efficient to encourage private health care?
-See also: To what extent should government intervene in the economy.
+- To what extent should the government intervene in the economy.
+A critical divide in economics is the extent to which the government should intervene in the economy.
+Free market economists, like Hayek and Friedman, argue for limited government intervention and free markets.
+Other economists, like Stiglitz or Krugman, argue government intervention can overcome inequality and underprovision of public goods.
+For example – should the government provide health care free at the point of use or is it more efficient to encourage private health care?
+See also: To what extent should the government intervene in the economy?

 - The principle of opportunity cost.
 Politicians win elections by promising more spending and cutting taxes.
 This is because lower taxes and more spending is what voters want to hear.
 However, an economist will be aware that everything has an opportunity cost.
 Spend more on subsidising free university education, and it means higher taxes and lower spending elsewhere.
 Giving students £4,000 a year to spend at university may be a noble ideal.
 But, is it the best use of public money?
-Are there not better uses of money?
+Are there better uses of money, such as spending on primary education?
+See: Opportunity Cost

 - Knowledge and understanding.
-One of the principle jobs for economists is to understand what is happening in the economy and investigate reasons for poverty, unemployment and low economic growth.
-For example, in a political debate such as – Should UK leave the EU?
+One of the principal jobs for economists is to understand what is happening in the economy and investigate reasons for poverty, unemployment and low economic growth.
+For example, in a political debate such as – Should the UK leave the EU?
 There are many emotional arguments made about immigration.
-Economic studies can try and evaluation the costs and benefits of free movement of labour.
-Economic studies can try provide the economic effects of immigration.
+Economic studies can try and evaluate the costs and benefits of free movement of labour.
+Economic studies can try to examine the economic effects of immigration.
 This can help people make a decision about political issues.

 - Forecasts.
 Economic forecasts are more difficult than understanding the current situation.
 However, although forecasts are not always reliable, they can help give decision makers an idea of possible outcomes.
 For example, in 2003, the UK took a decision about whether to join the Euro.
 Many economists suggested the UK could struggle with a common monetary policy.
 The Euro was not an optimal currency area with the UK in.
 This analysis was a factor in UK government deciding not to join.
 In retrospect, the analysis under-estimated the costs of the Euro.
 But, if it had been taken on purely political grounds, the UK may have joined.